Locations:

 What is the uterosacral ligament?

-Your uterosacral ligament is a thick, supportive band of tissue that connects the lower part of your uterus (cervix) to the base of your spine (sacrum).
-It is part of the network of ligaments and muscles that support your pelvic organs.
-After hysterectomy, surgeons use the uterosacral ligament to support the top of your vagina.
+Your uterosacral ligaments are thick, supportive bands of tissue that connect the lower part of your uterus to the base of your spine (sacrum).
+They’re part of a group of ligaments and muscles that support your pelvic organs.
+You have two of them — a left and a right.

 Advertisement